 At the Skin Surgery Clinic we offer a mole check service, involving a comprehensive assessment for those patients with moles that they are concerned about, whether they have a history of skin cancer or otherwise.
-Consultant Plastic Surgeons Mr David Mather, Mr Andrew Williams and Mr Jay Wiper all carry out skin cancer screening, so we should be able to offer you an appointment quickly.
-Mr Mather is based at Skin Surgery Clinic Harrogate, while Mr Williams and Mr Wiper take appointments at Skin Surgery Clinic Leeds-Bradford, in Guiseley.
+Consultant Plastic Surgeons Mr David Mather and Mr Andrew Williams all carry out skin cancer screening, so we should be able to offer you an appointment quickly.
+Mr Mather is based at Skin Surgery Clinic Harrogate, while Mr Williams takes appointments at Skin Surgery Clinic Leeds-Bradford, in Guiseley.

 Your Consultant will examine your whole body, not just skin lesions that may be concerning you.